-The judge failed to comply with the law when the judge operated a motor vehicle while intoxicated which resulted in a car accident that caused damage to others, in violation of Section 49.04(a) of the Texas Penal Code.
+The judge failed to comply with the law when the judge operated a motor vehicle while intoxicated.
 [Violation of Canon 2A of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
-Public Warning of a District Judge (8/16/23).
+Private Admonition of a County Court at Law Judge (10/23/23).

-The judge failed to comply with the law and failed to maintain competence in the law when the judge questioned a defendant without his attorney present or contacting the defendant's attorney for permission to speak with the defendant either before or after the conversation and for failing to comply with the judge's reporting requirements pursuant to Section 113.022 and 114.044 of the Texas Local Government Code.
-[Violation of Canons 2A and 3B(2) of the Texas Code of Judicial Conduct and Article V, Section 1-a(6)A of the Texas Constitution.]
-Public Reprimand of a Justice of the Peace (8/2/23).
+The judge failed to comply with the law and maintain professional competence in the law when the judge failed to timely execute the business of the court by failing to rule on motions in a timely matter, being ordered to rule on those pending motions through two writ of mandamus opinions by the Dallas Court of Appeals; and failing to cooperate with the Commission's investigation.
+[Violations of Canons 2A and 3B(2) of the Texas Code of Judicial Conduct, Section 33.001(b)(1) & (5) of the Texas Government Code and Article V, Section 1-a(6)A of the Texas Constitution.]
+Public Reprimand of a District Judge (2/7/24).